Japan revised GDP signals economy in recession

 Japan's gross domestic product (GDP) shrank 0.9 percent in July-September from the previous quarter, revised government figures showed, unchanged from preliminary data reported last month.
 That compared with economists' median forecast for a 0.8 percent contraction.

-The figure translates into an annualized contraction of 3.5 percent in real, price-adjusted terms, also unchanged from the preliminary data issued last month.
+The figure translates into an annualised contraction of 3.5 percent in real, price-adjusted terms, also unchanged from the preliminary data issued last month.

 The government revised GDP figures for April-June to show a small contraction of 0.03 percent, indicating that the economy contracted for two straight quarters and meeting the technical definition of a recession.
 The prior figure had shown growth of 0.1 percent.

-Capital expenditure fell a revised 3.0 percent in the third quarter, compared with a 2.8 percent decline expected by economists and a preliminary reading of a 3.2 percent decline.
+Capital expenditure fell a revised 3.0 percent, compared with a 2.8 percent decline expected by economists and a preliminary reading of a 3.2 percent decline.

 Separate data showed Japan's current account surplus fell 29.4 percent in October from a year earlier, compared with the median estimate for a 59.2 percent annual decline, largely due to shrinking exports and increasing costs of fuel oil imports.